protecode-sc/helm-chart/README.md

 ### 2021.06 -> 2021.9.0

+* Added support for Kubernetes v1.22 and higher
 * Added possibility to specify storageClass for scanner work space instead of using ephemeral storage.
 * Added requests and limits for containers that were missing them.